How UK Couples Can Plan a Destination Wedding in Spain

 Have you been dreaming of a destination wedding?
 Spain is one of the most popular choices for UK couples — and it’s easy to see why.
 With long sunny days, rich culture, incredible food, and breathtaking scenery, Spain offers endless possibilities for a truly unforgettable wedding day.

 If you’re drawn to vibrant city celebrations, Barcelona is a fantastic choice.
 It’s the city I live in, and one I fell in love with instantly thanks to its architecture, history, and creative energy.
 If beach views are more your style, Mallorca is hard to beat, with its stunning coastline, luxury fincas, and relaxed Mediterranean atmosphere.
-From historic cities to coastal escapes and countryside venues, Spain truly has something for everyone.

 Legal Requirements for British Couples